shesek/bcash-instadump/README.md

 Pull requests are welcome!
 Some interesting next steps are:

-- A tool to prepare the list of unspent outputs based on a list of private keys or the HD master seed.
+- A tool to prepare the list of unspent outputs based on the HD master seed.

 - Creating a GUI frontend (packaged as a browser extension, an [Electron](https://electron.atom.io/) app, or something else?)